 SICStus Prolog provides a bi-directional, procedural interface for

-interface defines a number of functions and macros for various
+defines a number of functions and macros for various operations.
+On

-operations.
-On the Prolog side, you have to supply declarations
+the Prolog side, you have to supply declarations specifying the names

-specifying the names and argument/value types of C functions being
+and argument/value types of C functions being called as predicates.

 The C support routines are available in a development system as well as in runtime systems.
 The support routines include: